Michael Unger Monuments, on 4th Street, in the year 1903

 The "Rust Monument Company" was founded in 1928 when three employees left George W. Unger to form "The Rust-McCoy Monument Works".
 George continued in the business until 1938 when he passed it on to his son, Donald Unger.
 In 1963 Donald bought the "Rust Monument Company".

-Later, A. Dale and James N. Rust became the sole owners of the company.
-After Donald Unger bought "The Rust Monument Company" from A. Dale Rust, he merged it with the "Unger Granite Works" and moved the company from 421 Fourth Street to its current location at 2421 East Tenth Street.
+Later, A. Dale and James N. Rust became the sole owners of the headstone company.
+After Donald Unger bought "The Rust Monument Company" from A. Dale Rust, he merged it with the "Unger Granite Works" and moved the gravestone company from 421 Fourth Street to its current location at 2421 East Tenth Street.

-Since the 1960's the company has produced marble, granite, and bronze memorials.
+Since the 1960's the company has produced marble, granite, and bronze headstones.
 At one time, "Rust-Unger Monuments" and its predecessors, also produced marble tabletops, fireplace surrounds, and even windowsills.
 The company provided commercial and custom sandblasting services into the mid 1940's.

 Rust-McCoy Monument Works, 1934